Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ***6) Receive 1 Action Card, 1 Political Card and 2 Command Counters*** <a name="ReceiveCardsAndCCs_StatusPhaseStep"></a>

-Starting with the Speaker and following the Rotation Cycler, each player draws one [Action Card](#user-content-GameConcepts_ActionCards), one [Political Card](#user-content-GameConcepts_PoliticalCards), and receives two [Command Counters](#user-content-CommandCounters).
+Starting with the Speaker and following the Rotation Cycler, each player draws one [Action Card](#user-content-ActionCards), one [Political Card](#user-content-TwilightCouncilAndPoliticalCards), and receives two [Command Counters](#user-content-CommandCounters).

 ***7) Take back Agendas*** <a name="#user-content-TakeBackAgendas"></a>

 Players take back into their hand the Political Cards they placed as agendas in the Twilight Council during the previous Strategy Phase that were not included for voting or discarded during the Round.
-If there are less than 5 players, the agendas that were a

 ***8) Reallocate Command Counters*** <a name="ReallocateCommandCounters_StatusPhaseStep"></a>